Kurloc/Alchemancer/README.md

    1) JSON query support
    2) Rule system to allow/deny access to fields based on user roles
 5) Query cataloguing logic (Handle computing hashs for a query so you can catalogue them by hash.
 Hashing implementation should focus on query shape and strip out params)
+6) Query permissions system
+   1) This is a rule system that allows you to define rules for which tables and columns are accessible based on user roles / permissions.
+   You can use this system to restrict access to certain tables or columns based on the user's role.
+7) Query limiting configuration
+   1) This is a configuration system that allows implementors to specify default limits for certain models in their database to prevent returning too much data.
-6) User Docs
+8) User Docs
-7) Implementer Docs
+9) Implementer Docs
-8) Tutorials
+10) Tutorials
-9) FastAPI example
+11) FastAPI example
-10) Django example
+12) Django example
-11) Flask example
+13) Flask example

 # Resolver Support